Richard Clement Moody: Ned McGowan's War

-Moody had hoped to begin immediately the foundation of a capital city, but on his arrival at Fort Langley, he learned of an insurrection, at the settlement of Hill's Bar, by a notorious outlaw, Ned McGowan, and some restive gold miners.
+Moody had hoped to begin immediately the foundation of a capital city, but on his arrival at Fort Langley, he learned of an insurrection at the settlement of Hill's Bar by a notorious outlaw, Ned McGowan, and some restive gold miners.
 Moody repressed the rebellion, which became popularly known as 'Ned McGowan's War', without loss of life.
 Moody described the incident:

 The notorious Ned McGowan, of Californian celebrity at the head of a band of Yankee Rowdies defying the law!
 Every peaceable citizen frightened out of his wits!—Summons & warrants laughed to scorn!
 A Magistrate seized while on the Bench, & brought to the Rebel's camp, tried, condemned, & heavily fined!
 A man shot dead shortly before!
 Such a tale to welcome me at the close of a day of great enjoyment.

 Moody described the response to his success: 'They gave me a Salute, firing off their loaded Revolvers over my head—Pleasant—Balls whistling over one's head! as a compliment!
 Suppose a hand had dropped by accident!
 I stood up, & raised my cap & thanked them in the Queen's name for their loyal reception of me'.

-The Foundation of New Westminster
+Foundation of New Westminster

 In British Columbia, Moody 'wanted to build a city of beauty in the wilderness' and planned his city as an iconic visual metaphor for British dominance, 'styled and located with the objective of reinforcing the authority of the Crown and of the robe'.
 Subsequent to the enactment of the Pre-emption Act of 1860, Moody settled the Lower Mainland.
-He founded the new capital city, New Westminster, at a site of dense forest of Douglas pine that he selected for its strategic excellence including the quality of its port.
-He, in his letter to his friend Arthur Blackwood of the Colonial Office that is dated 1 February 1859, described the majestic beauty of the site:
+He founded the new capital city, New Westminster, at a site of dense forest of Douglas pine that he selected for its strategic excellence, including the quality of its port.
+He, in his letter to his friend Arthur Blackwood of the Colonial Office, dated 1 February 1859, described the majestic beauty of the site:

 "The entrance to the Frazer is very striking--Extending miles to the right & left are low marsh lands (apparently of very rich qualities) & yet fr the Background of Superb Mountains- Swiss in outline, dark in woods, grandly towering into the clouds there is a sublimity that deeply impresses you.
 Everything is large and magnificent, worthy of the entrance to the Queen of England's dominions on the Pacific mainland. [...]
 My imagination converted the silent marshes into Cuyp-like pictures of horses and cattle lazily fattening in rich meadows in a glowing sunset. [...]
 The water of the deep clear Frazer was of a glassy stillness, not a ripple before us, except when a fish rose to the surface or broods of wild ducks fluttered away".